build notes

 You may need to set these environment variables:

-- ICU_ROOT: if you’re not using your operating system’s packaged ICU, set ICU_ROOT to your ICU source root directory (alternative, #define NOICU);
+• ICU_ROOT: if you’re not using your operating system’s packaged ICU, set ICU_ROOT to your ICU source root directory (alternatively, #define NOICU);

 hunspell